-- 7.13.1 Properties that have been damaged by a natural disaster, as defined in terms of the Disaster Management Act 2002 (Act 57 of 2002) may be revalued on application, as at date of such natural disaster, in accordance with the Act. - 7.13.2 Where property has been damaged by causes other than that defined by the Disaster Management Act, and such damage renders the property uninhabitable, then, on application, the Municipality may grant a six month temporary rebate, from the date of damage to the property.
+Properties that have been damaged by a natural disaster, as defined in terms of the Disaster Management Act 57 of 2002, may be re-valued on application, as at date of such natural disaster, in accordance with the Act.

+Where property has been damaged by causes other than that defined by the Disaster Management Act, and such damage renders the property uninhabitable, then, on Application, the Municipality may grant a six month temporary rebate, as determined by a resolution of Council at its annual budget, from the date of damage to the property.
+A further temporary rebate, as determined by a resolution of Council at its annual budget, may be granted thereafter, on application.